crazcalm/oral-english/class_1/README.md

 In groups of 3-5 people, students will created their own 3 act play to turn in and perform

 ## Debrief:
-- Explain what an exist slip is.
+- Explain what an exit slip is.
 - Exit questions:
 	- Give 3 examples of how to introduce someone.
 	- What did you like about today's class?